 Pre- and Post-Race Day Fun

 While the race might be the highlight of a visit to Steamboat Springs, don’t miss out on all of the other adventurous options on offer.
-Bask in the alpine glow from a personal aircraft tour, fly with eagles during a serene hot air balloon ride, or get your adrenaline fix on a treetop zip line with the best views in the state.
 June in the Rockies is an ideal time for a hike, and Steamboat has a route that’s right for everyone.
 One of the biggest draws in the area is the easy quarter-mile hike to the not-to-be-missed Fish Creek Falls.
 The more adventurous, meanwhile, can tackle a longer hike to Upper Fish Creek Falls and Long Lake, deep in the Routt National Forest.

 Wildflower displays in the mountains are reason enough to visit Steamboat, and a hike up Rabbit Ears Peak Trail won’t disappoint.
 After the post-race fatigue fades a bit, you may be ready to check out the challenging 5-mile (out-and-back) trail in search of brilliant wildflower displays.
 Another option for a day of outdoor adventure is Pearl Lake State Park, just north of Steamboat, with abundant options for high-alpine hiking, boating, paddleboarding, and fishing.

 Where to Get a Good Night’s Sleep

 Getting a good night’s rest is crucial for a good race, and Steamboat Springs is full of welcoming accommodations that range from rustic to luxe.
-Resort Group offers many options for condo-type lodging while Residence Inn offers the amenities of a hotel with kitchenettes and is dog-friendly.
+Retreatia offers many options for condo-type lodging while Gravity Haus offers the amenities of a hotel with unique on-site amenities and is dog-friendly.
 Some charming options in the downtown corridor include the historic Rabbit Ears Motel, which is within walking distance of the finish line, the Old West glamour of Hotel Bristol, and the pet-friendly and affordable Nordic Lodge.
 For a more outdoorsy experience, the Steamboat Springs KOA is located just west of downtown, and you’ll also find a wide variety of camping options in area parks.